Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proof of Lemma 1

-The case $N_2\le N^{\nu}$ is considered similarly.
-We now turn to a more difficult case $N_j>N^{\nu}, ~j=1,2$.
-We first establish the following claim for the three models of interest (Coloring, K-SAT, NAE-K-SAT). \begin{lemma} The following holds for Coloring, K-SAT, NAE-K-SAT models for all $N,M,m$ and $0<\delta<1/2$

-where $H(\delta)=-\delta\log\delta-(1-\delta)\log(1-\delta)$ is the entropy function. \end{lemma} \begin{proof} We first assume K-SAT or NAE-K-SAT models.
-Let us show for these models that there exists a constant $\omega\ge 1/2$ such that for \emph{every} graph and potential realization $(\G=(V,E),H)$ such that the problem is satisfiable (namely $H(\G)=|E|$), if a randomly chosen hyperedge $e$ is added with a potential chosen according to the model, then
+We first assume K-SAT or NAE-K-SAT models.
+Let us show for these models that there exists a constant $\omega\ge 1/2$ such that for \textit{every} graph and potential realization $(\G=(V,E),H)$ such that the problem is satisfiable [namely $H(\G)=|E|$], if a randomly chosen hyperedge $e$ is added with a potential chosen according to the model, then

 In other words, if the current graph is satisfiable, the new graph obtained by adding a random hyperedge remains satisfiable with probability at least $\omega$.
-Indeed, for example for the case of K-SAT, if the instance is satisfiable and $x$ is a satisfying assignment, the added edge remains consistent with $x$ with probability at least $\omega\triangleq 1-1/2^K>1/2$.
-For the case of NAE-K-SAT it is $\omega=1-1/2^{K-1}\ge 1/2$.
+Indeed, for example, for the case of K-SAT, if the instance is satisfiable and $x$ is a satisfying assignment, the added edge remains consistent with $x$ with probability at least $\omega\triangleq1-1/2^K>1/2$.
+For the case of NAE-K-SAT it is $\omega=1-1/2^{K-1}\ge1/2$.
 We obtain that for every positive $M,m$ and recalling assumption $\delta<1/2$,

 and the assertion is established.